Lars Porsena

 Lars Porsena from the Promptuarii Iconum Insigniorum.

-Lars Porsena (or Porsenna; Etruscan: Pursenas) was an Etruscan king (lar) known for his war against the city of Rome.
+Lars Porsena (or Porsenna; Etruscan: Pursenas) was an Etruscan king known for his war against the city of Rome.
 He ruled over the city of Clusium (Etruscan: Clevsin; modern Chiusi).
 There are no established dates for his rule, but Roman sources often place the war at around 508 BC.

 War against Rome

 Lars Porsena came into conflict with Rome after the revolution that overthrew the monarchy there in 509 BC, resulting in the exile of the semi-legendary last king of Rome, Lucius Tarquinius Superbus.
 The deposed monarch, whose family was of Etruscan origin, tried and failed to retake the throne a number of times before appealing to Porsena for assistance, since at that time Clusium was said to be a very powerful Etruscan city.

 At this point, however, the histories diverge.
 According to most mainstream Roman accounts, including Livy, Porsena attacked and besieged Rome, but was sufficiently impressed by particular acts of Roman bravery in defending the city that he chose to make peace.
 Other accounts, however, suggest that Porsena was at least partially successful in subduing the city.
 None of the accounts, however, suggests that Tarquinius Superbus was returned to the throne.
 Thus, if Lars Porsena did indeed capture Rome, he may have done so with the intent of controlling it himself, not restoring the former dynasty.

 Mucius Scaevola before Lars Porsenna (1620s) by Rubens and van Dyck.

 Accounts of the war include a number of matters directly concerning Porsena.
 One story tells that, during his siege of Rome, a Roman youth named Gaius Mucius sneaked into the Etruscan camp with the approval of the Senate, intent on assassinating Porsena.
 He was captured after killing Porsena's richly-dressed secretary, whom he had mistaken for the king.
 Mucius defiantly told the Etruscans that some other Roman would succeed in assassinating Porsena.
 To prove his valour, he then thrust his right hand into a sacrificial fire, thereby earning for himself and his descendants the cognomen Scaevola ("lefty").
 Astonished and impressed by the young man's courage, Porsena freed Mucius, and, according to Livy, sought peace by treaty immediately afterward.